 You don’t want to wait long to make this one!

-One of my most popular desserts on the blog is my original low carb Japanese Cheesecake.
-This vanilla cheesecake is so delicious and it was a recipe I created for my amazing husband at his birthday.
+One of my most popular desserts on the blog is my original low-carb Japanese Cheesecake.
+This vanilla cheesecake is so delicious and it was a recipe I created for my amazing husband on his birthday.

-If you are unfamiliar with the Japanese style cheesecakes, you will need to know that they are unlike traditional cheesecakes because the texture is super airy and light.
+If you are unfamiliar with Japanese-style cheesecakes, you will need to know that they are unlike traditional cheesecakes because the texture is super airy and light.